Cognism | Blog | Connect

 This sense of direction helps streamline the sales process, leading to more efficient and effective sales strategies.

-3. Sets benchmarks
+3. They set benchmarks

 By establishing realistic and achievable targets, businesses can measure performance and track their progress towards goals.